Missouri River September Fly Fishing Forecast

 Missouri River September Flows

 Historically we see flows in the 4K or less range.
-This year it will fall in that average.
+This year of course much lower.
+We will see flows remain where the currently are in the 3K mark through next March.
 We certainly know that it will not rise above the fabulous five thousand mark.

-September Missouri River temps are heading int he right direction.
+September Missouri River temps are heading in the right direction.
 Fast.
 When we break into the hi 50’s things will get real good man.
 Remember that trout like 53F-57F.
 They love that zone.
 It is their 68F-72F.
+The water temps have dropped drastically over the last couple weeks and the fish love it.
+Well below 60F as you head downriver.

 Headhunters Fly Shop September Gear